srlavelle/418-Final/README.md

 ## Schedule
 Week of 3/21: Generate project ideas, and choose one.
 Create and submit project proposal.
 Assignment 4 is due this week, so most time will be dedicated to completing it.
+UPDATE: Completed all above tasks.

 Week of 3/28: Create and code sequential algorithm.
 Create checker script and use to check algorithm's accuracy, and print a rough visual representation to the terminal to visually check the results.
+UPDATE: During this week, I did not know if Kavya was still an enrolled student in the class.
+I met with the professor, but no progress was made as there was no communication.

 Week of 4/4: Research which method of parallelization would best suit the program, and think about what barriers/calls will be needed.
 Begin to implement parallelization, monitoring speedup tradeoffs and bottlenecks.
 Prepare project checkpoint, due the following Monday.
+UPDATE: I assume Kavya has dropped based on her last message (and lack of communication after).
+I will look into other topics that I will be able to complete alone.
+Obviously very behind at this point.

 Week of 4/11: Turn in project checkpoint, due on 4/11.
 Coninue parallelization.
 Exam 2 is this week, so time will be dedicated to taking and studying for the exam.